Goldfish are one of the most popular fish in the aquarium, especially for beginners.

 The males will then push the females against the plants which causes the females to release eggs for the males to fertilize.
 Spawning can last a few hours and produce up to 10,000 eggs.
 Once spawning is done the parents will begin to eat any eggs that they can find.
 For this reason, the adults must be removed.
 It will take around 7 days for the eggs to hatch.

 Are Shubunkin Goldfish Suitable for your Aquarium?
-(Summary)

-Shubunkin Goldfish make excellent fish for both beginners and advanced aquarists.
+Shubunkin goldfish make excellent fish for both beginners and advanced aquarists.

 They can fit into many community tanks as well as outdoor ponds.
-There are plenty of fish that will work well with them and keeping this fish will provide you with an energetic and active species.
+There is plenty of fish that will work well with them and keeping this fish will provide you with an energetic and active species.

 No matter your level, you can find a benefit to these colorful and hardy fish.
 There is little to watch out for except for keeping the water conditions stable.

-They add so much to your tank and can even be additions to ponds as an alternative to Koi.
+They add so much to your tank and can even be additions to ponds as an alternative to koi.
 If you have a large enough tank or pond for these fish, then they could be the fish for you.